DJI Osmo Mobile Review

 Conclusion

-In terms of build quality and ergonomics, the DJI Osmo Mobile is probably one of the best, smartphone gimbal stabilizer available today.
-There is some competition from Zhiyun, another Chinese company that produces gimbals but I think that the DJI Osmo Mobile is still the most well thought out gimbal with great ergonomics for people who want to shoot some video.
+In terms of build quality and ergonomics, the DJI Osmo Mobile is probably one of the best smartphone gimbal stabilizers available today.
+There is some competition from Zhiyun, another Chinese company that produces gimbals, but I think that the DJI Osmo Mobile is still the most well-thought-out gimbal with great ergonomics for people who want to shoot video.
 The buttons are in exactly the right spot, balancing the camera is easy, so setting up takes almost no time to do.
 Although the DJI Osmo Mobile is a little bit pricey, you get what you pay for.
 I used it a lot over the last two years, and it has worked flawlessly for me.